No. 8 Squadron RAF: Interwar period (1920–1939)

 No. 8 Squadron reformed on 18 October 1920 at Helwan, near Cairo, Egypt, as a day-bomber squadron equipped with the Airco DH.9A.
 With the security of Iraq the responsibility of the RAF, the squadron moved to Basra in February 1921 to carry out air policing.
 The squadron was deployed to Kirkuk in July 1922, where it operated against a Kurdish rebellion and Turkish infiltration, and helping to evacuate forces allied to the British from the city of Sulaymaniyah in September 1922.
 In November and December 1923, the squadron was deployed against Marsh Arabs in the Mesopotamian Marshes.

+Between 29 December 1921 and 27 February 1927, No. 8 Squadron was based at RAF Hinaidi in the southern suburbs of Baghdad.
+During that time, nine members of the squadron lost their lives in the service of their country and were buried at the Hinaidi RAF Peace Cemetery (later renamed the Ma’Asker Al Raschid RAF Cemetery).
+Though the cemetery has long been abandoned by the Commonwealth War Graves Commission, three of the No. 8 Squadron headstones have survived the ravages of time out of the three hundred burials at Ma’Asker.

 In February 1927, in response to unrest in Aden, No. 8 Squadron was deployed to RAF Khormaksar, where it continued in the air policing role.
 The squadron replaced the elderly DH.9A with new Fairey IIIF light bombers from January 1928.
 It flew operations against Zaidi in February 1928 and against the Subaihi tribe, who were refusing to pay taxes and revolting, from January to March 1929.
 Operations against the Subaihi involved destroying crops with incendiary bombs and bombing villages after giving warning so they could be evacuated.
 This pressure eventually forced the Subaihi to sue for peace, with the rebel chiefs paying fines.
 More peaceful operation carried out by the squadron included survey flights, casualty evacuation and carrying mail, while the squadron carried out a long-distance return trip from Aden to Cairo and back in 1932.

 In April 1935, it re-equipped again with the Vickers Vincent, a general purpose aircraft based on the Vickers Vildebeest biplane torpedo bomber.
 The squadron started to receive Bristol Blenheim twin-engined monoplane bombers in April 1939, but it retained a flight of Vincents for operations over the rough interior of the Aden Protectorate.